This is part two of the origin story of my dealing in vintage comics. (Part one is here.)

 One day, while wandering back from the canteen, I saw this tall, chunky, dark-haired guy reading a super-thick book at his desk.

-Yes, you guessed it, it was the Overstreet Comics Price Guide.
+Yes, you guessed it, it was the Overstreet Comic Book Price Guide.

 I asked if I could have a look.